AFL–NFL merger: Aftermath

-Each of the first 29 games on Monday Night Football featured at least one team from the old-guard NFL, with the first nationally televised prime time game between two former AFL teams being Oakland at Houston on October 9, 1972.
+Each of the first 29 games on the new Monday Night Football featured at least one team from the old-guard NFL, with the first nationally televised prime time game between two former AFL teams being Oakland at Houston on October 9, 1972.

-Eventually, the AFC teams caught and passed the NFC during the mid- to late-1970s.
-But even then, NFL proponents claimed that the three NFL teams that joined the AFL to form the AFC were largely the reason.
-Altogether, these teams played in each of the first three AFC Championship Games, and in eight of the first ten games (out of which they won five).

-However, while the Colts and Browns were respectable playoff contenders during this period, it was the Steelers who dominated the league, winning four Super Bowls in six years in 1974–1979.
-From the perspective of AFL proponents, this was not a continuation of "old NFL" dominance.
-Before the merger, the Steelers had been perennially close to or in last place in the NFL since their foundation in 1933, including a 1–13 record in 1969 (tied with the Chicago Bears for the worst record in the NFL), with only eight winning seasons and just one playoff appearance (in 1947, where they were shut out) in that time.

-The $3 million relocation fee that the Steelers received for joining the AFC after the merger, along with a new stadium and winning a coin-flip tiebreaker against the Bears for the number-one pick in the 1970 NFL draft (which ended up being future Hall of Fame quarterback Terry Bradshaw) helped them rebuild into a team that could compete with the other "old NFL" teams.

 The merger paved the way for a new era of prosperity for the NFL.
-While a number of rival major professional football leagues have commenced play since 1970 including the XFL, WFL, USFL and UFL, and while the CFL once experimented with U.S.-based teams, none of these ventures came close to being a serious challenge to the NFL.
-The aforementioned U.S. leagues folded outright after one, two, three and four seasons respectively, while the CFL reverted to being an all-Canadian league after three seasons.
+While a number of rival professional football leagues have commenced play since 1970 including the XFL, WFL, USFL, UFL, and AAF alongside revivals of the XFL and USFL that later merged together into a new UFL, and while the CFL once experimented with U.S.-based teams, none of these ventures came close to being a serious challenge to the NFL.

-While the Buccaneers joined the AFC in 1976, the Seahawks joined the NFC.
-The 1976 expansion teams switched conference before their second season in the league, becoming the first NFL teams to change conferences after the merger; the Seahawks returned to the NFC in 2002 upon the league's realignment that year.
+Pursuant to the agreement, the Tampa Bay Buccaneers joined the AFC in 1976, and the Seattle Seahawks joined the NFC.
+The 1976 expansion teams switched conferences before their second season in the league, becoming the first NFL teams to change conferences after the merger.

-Four more NFL teams that were not specified in the merger agreement would be established between 1995 and 2002: